CodePushGo/website/src/content/blog/en/ultimate-guide-to-ota-update-security-for-capacitor-apps.md

 ### Update Bundle Signing

 Bundle signing is the first step to ensure only authorized updates are distributed.
 Developers use private keys to sign update bundles, while apps verify them using embedded public keys.
-For example, Capgo integrates public keys during the app build process, adhering to platform-specific security protocols.
+For example, CodePushGo integrates public keys during the app build process, adhering to platform-specific security protocols.

 | Signing Component | Purpose | Security Advantage |
 | --- | --- | --- |